New York State Announces Penalty and Interest Waiver for Sales Tax Filings

 As the COVID-19 spreads, taxpayers of all walks of life are affected by the vast actions taken to contain its spread and protect public health.
 In the face of this public health crisis, we want to ensure that all those that are being affected by this are educated on their rights and responsibilities in regard to their personal and business tax obligations.
 Many persons and businesses have taken drastic steps in response to this challenge, and will assuredly have to take further actions as the situation evolves.

 New York State has announced that it is not extending the deadline to file or remit sales tax for quarter ending February 29, 2020, which is due today, March 20, 2020.
 Although the deadline is not extended to file or pay, New York State has announced that it is providing relief to taxpayers by waiving penalty and interest.
 The Tax Department detailed this relief in Notice N-20-1.
 Taxpayers qualify for the penalty and interest relief so long as their return is filed and the amount due paid within sixty (60) days of the due date, March 20th.
 In circumstances where the return is not filed and/or payment is not made within the sixty days, the Department of Tax will be handled on a case-by-case basis.
 While not explained in detail in the notice, it appears any request for abatement not covered by the Notice or not falling within the specified sixty days would have to demonstrate reasonable cause, the normal standard for penalty abatement.
+(UPDATE – On May 21, 2020.
+Governor Cuomo announced that the state is extending the original 60 day period for sales tax interest and penalty relief through June 22, 2020).

 While the relief provided is significant for taxpayers, it is important to understand how sales tax works.
 Sales tax is a tax on the purchaser or user of goods or services.
 Emphasis must be placed on purchaser as the tax itself is collected and paid over by the seller of goods or services.
 This is called a “trust fund tax,” as the seller holds the funds and remits them to New York State Department of Tax on a quarterly basis.
 Because of this, New York aggressively pursues collection of sales tax from the sellers.